Skip to main content

-This online catalogue provides a scholarly overview of The Leiden Collection, the remarkable collection of Dutch and Flemish paintings and drawings assembled by Thomas S. Kaplan and his wife, Daphne Recanati Kaplan.
-The Catalogue, first launched in January 2017 and edited by Arthur K. Wheelock Jr., has continued to grow and expand with new acquisitions and the addition of new scholarly entries and essays.
-The 2nd edition encompassed new content published between 2017 and early 2020.
-In June 2020, the Catalogue introduced its 3rd edition, which is coedited by Arthur K. Wheelock Jr. and Lara Yeager-Crasselt.
+This Online Catalogue presents a scholarly overview of The Leiden Collection, the remarkable collection of Dutch paintings and drawings assembled by Thomas S. Kaplan and his wife, Daphne Recanati Kaplan.
+Launched in January 2017 with Arthur K. Wheelock Jr. as editor, the Catalogue has continued to grow, incorporating new acquisitions and expanding its number of scholarly entries and essays.
+The 2nd edition encompassed content published between 2017 and early 2020.
+The 3rd edition, archived in December 2023, was coedited by Arthur K. Wheelock Jr. and Lara Yeager-Crasselt.
+The current 4th edition of the Online Catalogue is co-edited by Arthur K. Wheelock Jr. and Elizabeth Nogrady, with the support of Caroline Van Cauwenberge.

 The core of the Catalogue is the compendium of entries on the individual Artworks in The Leiden Collection.
 Each entry includes high-resolution images, along with a comprehensive record of the work’s bibliographic references, exhibition history, and provenance.
 Each entry also includes a technical summary that documents the materials and techniques used by the artist, as well as any later treatments to the object that have occurred over time.
 The technical research presented in the Catalogue is based on examination reports, treatment reports, analytical reports, and technical images that are kept on file at The Leiden Collection.
 Key terms that appear in entries and technical summaries may be found in the Glossary.
 In addition, each entry includes a set of Iconclass terms, which classify works of art according to subject areas, themes, and motifs.
 This interactive research tool may be used dynamically across the Catalogue.